OliverHellwig/sanskrit/dcs/data/conllu/readme.md

 * 5. XPOS: Language-specific part-of-speech tag. - This tag set is described in ./files/lookup/pos.csv and Hellwig, Hettrich, Modi and Pinkal (2018): Multi-layer Annotation of the Rigveda.
 * 11. Lemma ID, numeric.
 Matches the first column of ./files/lookup/dictionary.csv
 * 12. The unsandhied word form ("padapāṭha version", univerbified preverbs are not resolved, but can be retrieved from the column 'preverbs' in ./files/lookup/dictionary.csv); only available for a part of the DCS, mainly the Vedic texts.
 * 13. Ids of word semantic concepts, or _ if none is annotated.
 The Ids correspond to the first column of in ./files/lookup/word-senses.csv.
+A nicer form of these data is available via the [http://sanskritwordnet.unipv.it/](Sanskrit WordNet).

 ## Directory 'lookup'